-Adolescents in substance abuse treatment report using someone else's medical marijuanaJuly 31st, 2012 in Addiction /
+Adolescents in substance abuse treatment report using someone else's medical marijuanaJuly 31, 2012 in Medicine & Health / Addiction

 A study published in the July 2012 issue of the Journal of the American Academy of Child and Adolescent Psychiatry found that diverted medical marijuana use among adolescents receiving treatment for substance abuse is very common.